 Art and Music News

-Danforth Art Center
+Danforth Art Museum

 The department is pleased to announce a new award of distinction made solely possible through the generous support of Halcyon Mancuso and Thomas Krebs.
 The Mancuso Student Artist Purchase Award recognizes senior Studio Art majors who exhibits talent, tenacity, and vision.
 It also serves to build a collection of FSU student work and to ensure that it is displayed in public areas across the campus.